vishal-johnnelson/C_programs/README.md

-This Repository to understand C language Programs and Concepts.
+This Repository is to understand C language Programs and Concepts.